 Curtiss-Wright's aircraft engine maintenance, repair and overhaul business was transformed over the years.
 With the decline of Curtiss-Wright's engine business, the Company redirected the skills and physical facilities of its overhaul business to refurbishing and rebuilding industrial gas generators, which were essentially derivatives of jet engine technology.

-The strong growth in commercial aviation and airline traffic was underlined by two significant multi-year projects involving the by Metal Treatment business segment.
+The strong growth in commercial aviation and airline traffic was underlined by two significant multi-year projects involving the Surface Technologies division.
 They would peen form wing skins for the complete family of McDonnell-Douglas commercial transports.
 They also would provide peen forming services to the British Aerospace/Airbus Industrie consortium for its family of air transports that included the new generation A-320 and the proposed A-330 and A-340 wide bodies.

 The unprecedented replacement cycle of the world airline industry coupled with increased traffic growth and new routes combined to swamp the three major commercial airframe manufactures - Boeing, McDonnell-Douglas and Airbus Industrie - with new orders.
 At the time, Curtiss-Wright supplied actuation and control systems and components to Boeing for the 737, 747 and 757 programs.
 Peen forming of wing skins for commercial programs at Boeing, McDonnell-Douglas and Airbus Industries were being performed.
 Curtiss-Wright now possessed some of the most technologically advanced capabilities in our industry to design and manufacture, or form and peen, aerospace components.